WWE: New Generation Era and start of the Monday Night War (1993–1997)

-Start of the Attitude Era (1997–1999)
+Towards the end of the New Generation Era, former WCW talent were being hired by the WWF, including Steve Austin (initially under The Ringmaster persona), Mankind, and Vader.
+Adopting the Stone Cold persona, Austin slowly increased in popularity despite being initially promoted as a heel.
+This started with his "Austin 3:16" speech, shortly after defeating Jake Roberts in the tournament finals at the 1996 King of the Ring pay-per-view.
+This era also saw the debut of Rocky Maivia, who later adopted the more famous persona of The Rock.

+Attitude Era, purchase of WCW, and end of the War (1997–2002)

-As the Monday Night Wars continued between Raw Is War and WCW's Nitro, the WWF would transform itself from a family-friendly product into a more adult-oriented product, known as the Attitude Era.
+As the Monday Night War continued between Raw Is War and WCW's Nitro, the WWF would transform itself from a family-friendly product into a more adult-oriented product, known as the Attitude Era.
 The era was spearheaded by WWF VP Shane McMahon (son of owner Vince McMahon) and head writer Vince Russo.

-1997 ended with McMahon facing real-life controversy following Bret Hart's controversial departure from the company, dubbed as the Montreal Screwjob.
-This proved to be one of several founding factors in the launch of the Attitude Era as well as the creation of McMahon's on-screen character, "Mr. McMahon".
+1997 ended with McMahon facing real-life controversy following Bret Hart's controversial departure from the company.
+This was the result of the Montreal Screwjob, which took place at the 1997 Survivor Series.
+This proved to be one of several factors in the launch of the Attitude Era as well as the creation of McMahon's on-screen character, "Mr. McMahon".
+Following Hart and Shawn Michaels's departures, Austin became the new face of the company.

-Before the Montreal Screwjob, which took place at the 1997 Survivor Series, former WCW talent were being hired by the WWF, including Stone Cold Steve Austin, Mankind, and Vader.
-Austin was slowly brought in as the new face of the company despite being promoted as an antihero, starting with his "Austin 3:16" speech shortly after defeating Jake Roberts in the tournament finals at the King of the Ring pay-per-view in 1996.